A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Computational Method

 The function $L_\beta$ consists of (the negative of) the value function estimate, $-H_\theta(x_0^{(k)})$, and a penalty term, $\beta l(\cdot)$, averaged over $K$ initial states $x_0^{(k)},\ k=1,\ldots,K$. {As mentioned in Step~6 of Algorithm~2, the process $\tilde{X}(\cdot)$ is simulated continuously, meaning that the terminal state of an iteration becomes the initial state of the next iteration.
 Loosely speaking, this approach can be seen as an attempt to capture the long-run behavior of the reference process.} The penalty term penalizes violations of the almost sure inequality that appears in Eq.~\eqref{eq:keyidentityprop}.
 The higher $\beta$ is, the lower the violation probability is. {Note from Eq.~\eqref{eq:keyidentityprop} that we seek to choose the largest value $v$ while satisfying the inequality there almost surely.
 Thus, the loss function $L_\beta$ is designed so that as we minimize it,} we increase the value function estimate $H_\theta$, while simultaneously decreasing the violation probability.
 Also, we average over $K$ initial states to avoid overfitting at any particular state.
 The tuning parameter $\beta$ seeks to balance these two different objectives.

-{ {\bf The penalty rate and learning rate schedules.} Our computational method uses a stochastic gradient descent (SGD) type method to minimize the loss function.
+{\bf The penalty rate and learning rate schedules.} Our computational method uses a stochastic gradient descent (SGD) type method to minimize the loss function.
 This involves choosing a learning rate schedule as done for deep learning algorithms.
-Additionally, we also need to choose the parameter $\beta$ that is used to penalize the violations of the stochastic inequality on the right-hand side of Eq.~\eqref{eq:lossfunction}.
+Additionally, we also need to choose the parameter $\beta$ that is used to penalize the violations of the stochastic inequality on the right-hand side of {Eq.~\eqref{eq:keyidentityprop}}.
 As one would expect, the higher the value of $\beta$, the lower the violation probability is.
-However, we observed empirically that the training is less stable with a higher value of $\beta$. {To deal with this instability, we adopt the approach of gradually increasing} the penalty parameter $\beta$ during training, while decreasing the learning rate simultaneously.
-More specifically, we begin with a relatively low value of the penalty parameter $\beta$ (and thus, we observe a significant violation of the stochastic inequality) while setting the learning rate parameter relatively large and iterate until the loss appears to converge.
-Then, we increase the penalty rate (e.g., by a factor of ten) and also decrease the learning rate parameter if needed, e.g., if we observe instability.
-Again, we iterate until the loss appears to converge.
-We keep increasing the penalty parameter in this manner until the violation probability is sufficiently low, e.g., less than 1\%.
-For this final value of the penalty parameter, we choose a learning rate schedule manually by observing the evolution of the loss as we iterate, and lowering the learning rate as needed.
+However, we observed empirically that the training is less stable with a higher value of $\beta$. {To deal with this instability, we adopt the approach of gradually increasing} the penalty parameter $\beta$ during training, while decreasing the learning rate {as needed}. {More specifically, we begin with a relatively low value of the penalty parameter $\beta$, at which we observe that a significant fraction of simulated sample paths violate the stochastic inequality.
+At the same time, we set the learning rate parameter relatively large and iterate until the loss appears to converge, lowering the learning rate if the training becomes unstable.
+Then, we increase the penalty parameter (e.g., by a factor of ten) and repeat the same procedure: We iterate until the loss appears to converge, and decrease the learning rate as needed if we observe instability.} We keep increasing the penalty parameter in this manner until the violation probability is sufficiently low, e.g., less than 1\%.
+For this final value of the penalty parameter, we choose a learning rate schedule manually by observing the evolution of the loss as we iterate, and lowering the learning rate as needed. {See Appendix~\ref{app:B_material} for more details.}